trashgraphicard/Albedo-Sampler-for-ComfyUI/proposal.md

   2. Architect the basic workflow inside comfyUI (without my custom node)

 - Week 2
+  1. Research how to write custom node
-  1. First node created (node that does not inviolve AI)
+  2. First node created (node that does not inviolve AI)

 - Week N (Final)
+  1. Research on leveraging AI
-  1. Second node created (This node involved AI so it might take longer.
+  2. Second node created (This node involved AI so it might take longer.